jasongrimes/silex-simpleuser/README.md

 Installing SimpleUser
 ---------------------

-Add this dependency to your `composer.json` file:
+Add the `jasongrimes/silex-simpleuser` dependency to the `requires` section of your `composer.json` file.

-    "jasongrimes/silex-simpleuser": "dev-master"

 Create the users database in MySQL (after downloading the package with composer):